About Chopwell Regeneration Group

 How you can get involved

-- Join us at our bi monthly open meetings.
+- Join us at our bi monthly public meetings.

 - Volunteer to help us deliver our activities.
 Even an hour or two can really make a difference.